 - The 101 Series – Our children love these DVDs.
 I have no doubt that when the Physics DVDs come out, my graduated children will still want to watch them because they were so entertaining while teaching science in a creative way that held the attention of our whole family.
 We started with Biology 101 and then used Chemistry 101.
 I loved that the Biology was based on the literal days of creation.
 This made it easy to teach high school science with these DVDs while including my younger children and allowing me to learn aside them.
 Wes Olson is a great science teacher!
 The new DVD set of Physics is now available.

 - Liberty Kids – This PBS series is one of the best ways to get your youngest children interested in the American Revolution.
 All of my children have watched this series and loved it.
 I was so thrilled to find it on Amazon , so we could add it to our homeschool with ease or take it on a trip with us in our vehicle.
 One of the best things for whetting the appetite of a child.

 - American Heritage Series – I use this series for middle and high school grades.
 Our family LOVES it and watches it together, often times in the evening to ensure my husband can enjoy it with us.
-We always have a good discussion afterwards.
+We always have a good discussion afterward.

 - Moody Bible Institute – Anything that you can use that done by Moody Bible Institute would be worth having as a resource.
 We have used their 19 DVD series, as well as Wonders of Creation DVDs, which are part of the Amazon Prime Membership!